Autopilot System for Depth and Pitch Control in Underwater Vehicles: Navigating Near-Surface Waves and Disturbances

 The dynamics of this state vector are governed by the following differential equation:

-It will become clear later that the reference \( {r}_{\text{aug}}(t) \) is dynamically adjusted to ensure convergence of the vehicle's depth and pitch to the desired commands \(z_{\text{cmd}}(t)\) and \(\theta_{\text{cmd}}(t)\), respectively.
-Nevertheless, the current focus is on the role of the LQR Autopilot in tracking these augmented command signals.
+It will become clear later that the reference \( {z}_{\text{aug}}(t) \) is dynamically adjusted to ensure convergence of the vehicle's depth to the desired command \(z_{\text{cmd}}(t)\).
+Nevertheless, the current focus is on the role of the LQR Autopilot in tracking this augmented command signal.

 A preliminary strategy might involve examining a simplified version of the system, i.e.,

 where external disturbances and unmodelled dynamics are ignored.
 Subsequently, one could formulate an LQR state-feedback control law as follows: